awsdocs/aws-codepipeline-user-guide/doc_source/update-change-detection.md

 ...
 ```

 ### Update pipelines for push events \(Amazon S3 source\) \(AWS CloudFormation template\)<a name="update-change-detection-cfn-s3"></a>

 Use these steps to edit your pipeline with an Amazon S3 source from polling to event\-based change detection\.

 To build an event\-driven pipeline with Amazon S3, you edit the `PollForSourceChanges` parameter of your pipeline and then add the following resources to your template:
 + Amazon CloudWatch Events requires that all Amazon S3 events must be logged\.
 You must create an AWS CloudTrail trail, bucket, and bucket policy that Amazon S3 can use to log the events that occur\.
-For more information, see [Logging Management and Data Events with AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-management-and-data-events-with-cloudtrail.html)\.
+For more information, see [Logging data events for trails](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html) and [Logging management events for trails](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-management-events-with-cloudtrail.html)\.
 + Amazon CloudWatch Events rule and IAM role to allow this event to start our pipeline\.

 If you use AWS CloudFormation to create and manage your pipelines, your template includes content like the following\.